CroitoruAlin/CBM/README.md

-# CBM
-CBM: Curriculum by Masking
+# CBM: Curriculum by Masking